harunhurtic/artefactintelligence/README.md

 3. Visitors can also choose language of adaptation and narrations, along with the narrator's voice.
 4. Artefact descriptions are then adapted in real-time by the AI to match the visitor's profile.
 5. Visitors can explore artefacts, read adapted descriptions, or optionally listen to AI-generated narrations.

-🎓 Academic Context:

-This application was developed as part of a Master’s Thesis.
-Title: "Artefact Intelligence: Using AI to Enhance Museum Visitor Engagement Through Personalized Artefact Descriptions", Author: Harun Hurtic, Institution: NTNU – Norwegian University of Science and Technology, Year: 2025.

-📖 Read the Thesis Here: (Link to be added here in the future).

 🔍 Future Development: